trustmaster/noflo-api-updater/Readme.md

 ## Features

 Currently this tool supports:
- - Semi-automatic update of the old CoffeeScript components to the new Ports API introduced in NoFlo 0.5.
+ - Semi-automatic update of the old CoffeeScript components to the new Process API introduced in NoFlo 0.8.

 ## Installation